Strong Field of Binary Systems And Its Effects On Pulsar Arrival Times: Curzon Solution

 \section{Curzon Solution}

-This solution is a Weyl class one, which was found soon after the birth of GR.
-It refers to two $``$monopoles$"$ on the axis of symmetry.
+This solution is a Weyl class one, which has been found soon after the birth of GR.
+It refers to two singularities on the axis of symmetry.
 This is mentioned by Bonnor \cite{Bon92} as $``$Probably the most perspicacious of all exact solutions in GR$"$.